andlo/mycroft-skills-list-gitbook/skills/skill-version-checker.MycroftAI.md

 ---
-description: Report the version of your Mycroft
+description: 'Report the version of your Mycroft'
 ---

 ### _skill-version-checker.MycroftAI_